sguox002/leetcode/leetcode-all.md

 - monotonic stack, to use decreasing or increasing need ask what element is to stay in the stack.
 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-946	Validate Stack Sequences    		63.1%	Medium
+two arrays one is pushed values, one is popped values simulate the stack.
+->>

 <<-1003	Check If Word Is Valid After Substitutions    		55.6%	Medium
 given a string s, with only 'a','b','c'. check if you can build t by adding "abc" any times.